ManimCommunity/manim/docs/source/tutorials/using_text.rst

-* The keys contain words or characters which should be colored separately and the values should be the color from :class:`~.Color`.
+* The keys contain words or characters which should be colored separately and the values should be the color from :class:`~.Color`:

-For example,

 .. manim:: Textt2cExample
     :save_last_frame: